 Policy and rules

 - Implement the government’s direction on water quality in ‘Essential Freshwater’ including: understanding and applying Te Mana o te Wai and development of a vision, freshwater objectives and targets / limits for water quality through a change to the regional plan.
-For more detail see Freshwater management: changes to the regional plan and policy statement.
+For more detail see New Freshwater Rules.
 We have established two advisory groups to help with this – a Tangata Whenua Water Advisory Group and Primary Sector Liaison Group.
 We have proposed resourcing Māori to assist in this work in our 2021-2031 Long Term Plan.

 - Refine our current water quantity limits (minimum flows and allocation limits set in the Proposed Regional Plan) with a focus on areas with high allocation and aquifers at risk from saltwater intrusion.